bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lie.md

 * Jordan seems to have succeeded in a way that Sylow did not, for Jordan made Lie realise how important group theory was for the study of geometry.
 * Lie started to develop ideas which would later appear in his work on transformation groups.
 * While in Paris Lie discovered contact transformations.
-* While Lie and Klein thought deeply about mathematics in Paris, the political situation between France and Prussia was deteriorating.
 * However, Lie was a Norwegian and he was finding mathematical discussions in Paris very stimulating.
 * In August, the German army trapped part of the French army in Metz and Lie decided it was time for him to leave and he planned to hike to Italy.
 * Only after the intervention of Darboux was Lie released from prison.